nico-martin/wp-plugin-boilerplate/README.md

 # Plugin Boilerplate

-This is a WordPress Plugin Boilerplate that focuses on a easy to use admin interface for settings.
+This is a WordPress Plugin Boilerplate that focuses on an easy to use admin interface for settings built with React and TypeScript.

 ## Ok cool..
 But why?

-Because WordPress ist great, being able to make it even better by creating plugins is great, but let's be honest. ** Creating admin screens sucks!**
+Because WordPress ist great, being able to make it even better by creating plugins is great, but let's be honest.
+**Creating admin screens sucks!**

 So I fixed it.
-You're welcome.
+You're welcome 🙏.

 **Is it over engineered?**
-Yes, totally!
+✔️Yes, totally!

 **Do I care?**
-No
+❌ No

 ## Demo